Minimize Distractions to Improve your Writing Focus and Productivity

 Focus gives me the power to shush the songs playing in my head, and resist the urge to do seemingly important yet totally unnecessary tasks in the middle of writing.
 It helps to quieten my mind and gives me control over my wandering thoughts so I can pour all my energies into writing my next best piece.

-Goes without saying – focus is AWESOME!
+Goes without saying – having the ability to focus is AWESOME!

 So What Makes Writing Focus Difficult to Achieve?